 "Education Staff and Child Protection: Staff Facing an Allegation of Abuse" can be downloaded NCC.

-Review of Policy This policy will be reviewed at least annually or earlier if any changes are indicated at national or local level.
+Review of Policy This policy will be reviewed every 3 years or earlier if any changes are indicated at national or local level.

 This policy relates to the Behaviour Policy and Safeguarding Policy.